Boundary Adaptive Local Polynomial Conditional Density Estimators: Setup

 \subsection{Overview}

 In this subsection we provide an overview of the main results.
 Underlying assumptions and precise statements of the lemmas and theorems will be given in later sections.
-First consider $\check{\theta}_{\mu,\bnu}(y,\bx)$, and we employ a conditional expectation decomposition:
+First consider $\check{\theta}_{\mu,\bnu}(y|\bx)$, with a conditional expectation decomposition:

-As we will show in Section~\ref{sa-sec:Pointwise Large-sample Properties}, the first term above consists of the centering of the estimator (i.e., the parameter of interest $\theta_{\mu,\bnu}(y,\bx)$) and the smoothing bias.
+As we will show in Section~\ref{sa-sec:Pointwise Large-sample Properties}, the first term above consists of the centering of the estimator (i.e., the parameter of interest $\theta_{\mu,\bnu}(y|\bx)$) and the smoothing bias.
 The second term, on the other hand, gives the asymptotic representation of the estimator.
 To be precise, we have

 As a result, we can focus on establishing properties of the the first term, which provides an equivalent kernel expression.
 Denote its variance by $\mathsf{V}_{\order}(\eval)$.
 Then we show that the standardized process,